Introduction / History

 Where are they Located?

 The Antesaka are located along the remote east coast of Madagascar.

 The women are in charge of harvesting the rice.
 The taro, banana, coconut, and sugar are also part of their agriculture.
 Most houses are based on a square piloti.
 The Antesaka enjoy music on the conch, drum, and xylophone.
 A popular dance is the "bird dance."

 What are Their Beliefs?

-The daily lives of the Antesaka are driven by superstition and taboo.
+The daily lives of the Antesaka are driven by folk beliefs and taboo.
 For example, the men will not participate in harvesting rice with women.
 The Antesaka also practice ancestor worship.
 Burial rituals are emphasized.
 In the early days of island population the dead were buried at the bottom of the sea in a canoe.
 Today most houses have a second door on the east side of the house used only to take out the dead corpse.
 There are a few Antesaka churches, but most Antesaka still need to hear the Gospel message.

 * Pray that the Antesaka churches would grow in their knowledge of the Gospel.

 * Pray that the few Antesaka Christians would have the desire, and be equipped, to share with those who have not heard.